HikeInWhistler.com

 • No camping allowed in the area

 Trails such as the Cheakamus Lake trail, the Whistler Train Wreck trail and the Sea to Sky Trail.
-For the most part, however, if you are talking about the Cheakamus River trails you are likely talking about the Farside and Riverside trails in Whistler's Interpretive Forest.
-Eight kilometres south of Whistler Village and surrounding the recently constructed neighbourhood of Cheakamus Crossing is Whistler Interpretive Forest.
+For the most part, however, if you are talking about the Cheakamus River trails you are likely talking about the Farside and Riverside trails on either side of the river in Whistler's Interpretive Forest.
+Eight kilometres south of Whistler Village near the neighbourhood Cheakamus Crossing is Whistler Interpretive Forest.
 This beautiful forest surrounds the Cheakamus River and has been cut and replanted in several areas in the past decades.
 Hiking and biking trails have sprung up over the years making the area a wonderful place to explore.
 Unfortunately, the Interpretive Forest is day-use only, no camping is permitted.
-The main highlights of the Interpretive Forest are the beautiful Cheakamus River trails, and the extraordinary Logger's Lake.
-Logger's Lake, just a short hike from the Cheakamus River suspension bridge, sits within a 10000 year old, extinct volcano and is a hiking destination on its own.
+The main highlights of the Interpretive Forest are the Cheakamus River trails, and the extraordinary Logger's Lake.
+Logger's Lake, just a short hike from MacLaurin's Crossing suspension bridge, sits within a 10000 year old, extinct volcano and is a hiking destination on its own.
 Logger's Lake is a beautiful, hidden hidden paradise for swimming.
-There are several excellent vantage points to see the river and the amazing Cheakamus River suspension bridge is one of the best.
+There are several excellent vantage points to see the river and MacLaurin's Crossing is one of the best.
 Located at one end of the Farside and Riverside trails, there is even a parking area nearby.
-This is also the parking area for Logger's Lake, making it a beautiful starting point to hike both area in an afternoon.
+This is also the parking area for Logger's Lake, making it a great starting point to hike both areas in an afternoon.

 Cheakamus River and Surrounding Area Map